Why it’s OK not to have finished your debut novel yetPosted: May 2, 2017

 Ok right, I acknowledge this blog post may or may not have bloomed from a guilty conscience.
 I quit my full-time job last year and exchanged it for a part-time job so I could have more time to focus on my writing and figure out what I want to do with my life.
 It has been a year since then and it has arguably been one of the best decisions I’ve made.
-I spend more time with everyone I love and now I actually have a work-life balance (whereas before, I spent over 12 hours out of the house each day).
+I spend more time with everyone I love, and now I actually have a work-life balance (whereas before, I spent over 12 hours out of the house each day).
 BUT.
 I still haven’t finished my novel.
 When I realised this, I chastised myself – what on earth have I been doing this past year, because I clearly haven’t spent enough time writing.
-If I had, I would have been finished by now, surely?
+If I had, I would be finished by now, surely?

 That may be partly true.
 These past two years, I have let weeks or even months slip by without so much as looking at my novel.
 I’ve been through the waves of self-doubt that every writer goes through and I just needed a break from it all, and that’s fine.
-But when I really think about it, although I haven’t been writing solidly this past year, I have still been working towards my goals indirectly, and that’s OK!
-Every little writing or reading related thing you do will get you closer to the end goal of completing your novel.
+But when I really think about it, although I haven’t been writing solidly this past year, I have still been working towards my goals indirectly, and that’s OK.
+Every little writing or reading-related thing you do will get you closer to the end goal of completing your novel.
 Chances are, if you’ve ‘wasted’ time on writing blogs or even watching Netflix (perhaps not excessively though…), you’ve picked up some form of useful advice or tip.
 Did you ever think that perhaps your novel isn’t finished yet because it’s simply not ready to be?
 You COULD have cranked it out in several months and called it a day but you haven’t because you know it can be better.
 And that’s awesome!